-It typically starts during adulthood around age 40 with dystonia, jerky movements (chorea), and mild changes in thinking (cognitive effects).
-Within 20 years it usually begins to affect movement in all the limbs and causes difficulty speaking and resembles Huntington’s disease.
-Cognitive deficits and behavioral issues become major problems with time.
+Within 20 years of onset, neuroferritinopathy usually begins to affect movement in all the limbs.
+It also causes difficulty speaking and resembles Huntington’s disease.
+Cognitive deficits and behavioral issues worsen over time.

 Serum ferritin concentration may be low.
-Eye movements are well preserved throughout the disease course.
+Eye movements are usually not affected throughout the disease course.
 Axonal swellings (neuroaxonal spheroids) may be present.

 Evaluations Following Initial Diagnosis